GEO & AI Search

 You need these four outcomes

 1) Speed to first citations under 90 days.
-2) Access to multi-engine tracking infrastructure.
-3) Coverage across ChatGPT, Perplexity, Claude, Gemini, Google AI without you building it.
-4) Strategy + execution + reporting bundled.
+2) Access to multi-engine tracking infrastructure without building it.
+3) Coverage across ChatGPT, Perplexity, Claude, Gemini, and Google AI without you building each playbook from scratch.
+4) Strategy plus execution plus reporting bundled into one engagement.

 Pros of agency